LeuwHugo/ClipStorm/README.md

-# ClipWave - TikTok Campaign Platform
+# ClipStorm - TikTok Campaign Platform

 A modern SaaS platform that connects content creators with clippers for viral TikTok campaigns.